Stanley Matthews: Coaching and management career

 Matthews was appointed general manager at Stoke's rivals Port Vale in July 1965, alongside good friend Jackie Mudie; Matthews was unpaid, though was given expenses.
-The pair had a plan of bringing through talented schoolboys and selling one or two off every so often to improve the club's bleak financial picture, whilst at the same time advancing through the leagues; in his autobiography he said that what Dario Gradi later achieved at Crewe Alexandra is what he had in mind for the Vale.
+The pair had a plan of bringing through talented schoolboys and selling one or two off every so often to improve the club's bleak financial picture whilst at the same time advancing through the leagues; in his autobiography he said that what Dario Gradi later achieved at Crewe Alexandra is what he had in mind for the Vale.
 Matthews concentrated his search in North East England and Central Scotland, where he discovered talented striker Mick Cullerton, though overlooked a teenage Ray Kennedy.

-Handed complete managerial control following Mudie's resignation in May 1967, Matthews was unable to guide the club to success – instead, Port Vale were fined £4,000 in February/March 1968 and expelled from the Football League for financial irregularities.
+Following Mudie's resignation in May 1967 he was handed complete managerial control, but Matthews could not guide the club to success.
+Instead, Port Vale were fined £4,000 in February/March 1968 and expelled from the Football League for financial irregularities.
 He was forced to use his name to plead with the other Football League clubs to re-elect the Vale, which they duly did.
-He stood down as manager in May 1968, and despite being owed £9,000 in salary and expenses, agreed to stay at Vale Park to continue his work with the youth team.
-A "final settlement" was reached in December 1970, Matthews was given £3,300, with the other £7,000 he was owed to be written off.
+He stood down as manager in May 1968 and, despite being owed £9,000 in salary and expenses, agreed to stay at Vale Park to continue his work with the youth team.
+A "final settlement" was reached in December 1970, and Matthews was given £3,300, with the other £7,000 he was owed to be written off.
 Player Roy Sproson later said that "he [Matthews] trusted people who should never have been trusted and people took advantage of him.
 I am convinced a lot of people sponged off him and, all the while, the club were sliding."
 The experience "left a sour taste" in his mouth, and was enough to convince him never to try his hand as management in English football again.